 Recommendations Regarding Traffic Management in Parkwood

-Jeffrey Griffith and Kira Lueders had represented the PRA at a recent meeting of the Base Closure and Realignment Commission (BRAC) where they shared Parkwood’s traffic concerns.
-They reported that the State Highway Administration traffic engineer at the meeting was receptive to their concerns and ideas for improvement
+Jeffrey Griffith and Kira Lueders had represented the PRA at a recent meeting of the Base Closure and Realignment Commission (BRAC) Integration Committee (BIC) where they shared Parkwood’s traffic concerns.
+They reported that the State Highway Administration traffic engineer at the meeting was receptive to their concerns and ideas for improvement and agreed to conduct a new traffic study in the next few months.

 Jeffrey and Kira presented five proposals that could improve traffic in the Parkwood area.
 Each was discussed by participants, who then voted whether to support the proposal.
 (Four of these proposals were outlined in detail in the winter 2017 PRA Newsletter, posted on the Parkwood web site).
 Kira introduced the discussion by stating that the PRA executive board would act on the decisions of the group in presenting the proposals to the state or county as appropriate.